Chatlada-Nina/TheGuessWordGame/README.md

 ## UX

 My goal is to make one page game site that is simple and easy for everyone to nevigate and play the game.
 The Home page start with an intruction and a Play button, when users click Play, the game section will appear and the game starts.
+The game contains images that will give you an ideal of the guessing word and other features (you can see them in details on the features section)
+The final section is when the game over, users will see their total score and if they want to play again, there is a button to click to play again or as many time as they want.
-This single page game site allows me to design an interested game site and create functionalities in the game in the managable way.
+This single page game site also allows me to design an interested game site and create functionalities in the game in the managable way.

 ### User stories
 1. As a parent of my children, I want to see a site that has easy and simple instructions for my children to understand and want to play the game.